 - What other content can we translate or trans-create at the same time?

-Ultimately, scaling content across regions is only a tactic.
+Ultimately, scaling content across regions is just a collaborative tactic

-- What are the overall goals and how does this tie with your marketing objectives?
+- What are the overall goals, and how do those tie in with your marketing objectives?

 - What are the success metrics you’ll use to determine effectiveness?